ygsbzr/Exaltation/README.md

 [Changelog.
 No spoilers.](https://github.com/Xhuis/Exaltation/blob/master/CHANGELOG.md)

 Exaltation is licensed under the [MIT License](https://github.com/Xhuis/Exaltation/blob/master/LICENSE.md).
-If any representatives feel that this license conflicts with Hollow Knight as a product, I urge them to get in touch with me so that I can change it properly.
+If any representatives from Team Cherry feel that this license conflicts with Hollow Knight as a product, I urge them to get in touch with me so that I can change it properly.